readthedocs/readthedocs.org/docs/builds.rst

 Then we build the proper backend code for the type of documentation you've selected.
 Currently we only support Sphinx, but we are looking to expand this selection.

+If you have the *Use Virtualenv* option enabled, we will run ``setup.py install`` on your package, installing it into a virtual environment.
+You can also define additional packages to install with the *Requirements File* option.

 When we build your documentation, we run `sphinx-build -b html . _build/html`, where `html` would be replaced with the correct backend.
 We also create man pages and pdf's automatically based on your project.

-Then these files are rsync'd across to our application servers from the build server.
-Once on the application servers, they are served from nginx and then cached in Varnish for a week.
-This Varnish cache is pro-actively purged whenever a new version of your docs are built.
+Then these files are copied across to our application servers from the build server.
+Once on the application servers, they are served from nginx.

 An example in code::